Create an Airwallex account today

 Final thoughts on alternatives to Wise

 Wise is known for offering competitive cross-border money solutions for businesses.
-However, for businesses looking to grow globally without limitations, Airwallex is hard to beat.
-With a multi-currency business account, businesses can accept and hold 23 currencies, and transfer to over 200 countries, while Wise has a limited payout coverage of 52 countries.
-Your business can also enjoy 0% international transaction fees to 120+ countries using local payment rails with Airwallex.
+But for those looking to grow globally without limitations, Airwallex is hard to beat.
+With a multi-currency business account, businesses can accept and hold 21 currencies and transfer to 200+ countries, while Wise has a limited payout coverage of 52 countries.
+With Airwallex, your business can also enjoy 0% international transaction fees to 120+ countries using local payment rails.

-The Airwallex platform lets you do a lot more than manage global finance.
-You can manage all of your business expenses with our built-in Expense Management software – which includes Corporate Cards – and benefit from powerful eCommerce capabilities that include Payment Links and API integrations.
+The Airwallex platform lets you do a lot more than handle global finance.
+You can manage all of your business expenses with our built-in expense management software – which includes corporate cards – and benefit from powerful eCommerce capabilities that include payment links and API integrations.
 Airwallex also lets your business earn on your AUD and USD funds through Yield

 Frequently asked questions